-■ Bruce Berkowitz, senior fellow, Pasadena Star-News, November 24 \\\ We are not in a war with a crook in Haiti.
+Bruce Berkowitz, senior fellow, Pasadena Star-News, November 24 We are not in a war with a crook in Haiti.
 This is no Grenada or Panama-or even a Kosovo or Bosnia.
 No, we are in a worldwide struggle the likes of which we have not seen since World War II.
 The quicker we understand the awful truth, and take measures to defeat rather than ignore or appease our enemies, the quicker we will win.
-In a war such as this, the alternative to victory is not a brokered peace, but abject Western suicide and all that it entails-a revelation of which we saw on September 11. ■ Victor Davis Hanson, senior fellow, National Review Online, December 5 \\\ The White House had specifically told my colleagues [in Iraq working with the Iraq Education Ministry] and me to concentrate on getting the children, teachers and textbooks back in the classrooms.
+In a war such as this, the alternative to victory is not a brokered peace, but abject Western suicide and all that it entails-a revelation of which we saw on September 11.
+Victor Davis Hanson, senior fellow, National Review Online, December 5 The White House had specifically told my colleagues [in Iraq working with the Iraq Education Ministry] and me to concentrate on getting the children, teachers and textbooks back in the classrooms.
 We were wisely admonished by White House officials to offer our best advice when asked by Iraqis, but to avoid directly imposing extensive reforms on the Iraqi schools.
 We followed this suggested course.
 Thus, we helped remove totalitarian teachings from the classrooms, helped the schools and ministry resume operations, and kept our advisory office small.
+Now Iraqis harbor them, and Congress enacted legislation to fight terrorism.

-Now Iraqis themselves are restructuring the ministry organization, considering decentralization plans, and holding forums on curriculum reform and the future of Iraq's school system. ■ Williamson Evers, research fellow, Wall Street Journal, January 15 \\\ Part of President Bush's appeal to many Americans is that he combines a moral certainty about ends with a ruthlessness about means.
+This includes new measures for tightening procedures for issuing visas to foreign visitors, tracking foreign students and visitors while they are in the United States, and giving immigration authorities new power to arrest and detain foreigners suspected of ties to terrorism.
+The Immigration and Naturalization Service was abolished, and its functions of preventing illegal immigrathemselves are restructuring the ministry organization, considering decentralization plans, and holding forums on curriculum reform and the future of Iraq's school system.
+Williamson Evers, research fellow, Wall Street Journal, January 15 Part of President Bush's appeal to many Americans is that he combines a moral certainty about ends with a ruthlessness about means.
 To achieve these ends, the president has no compunction about exploiting the nation's fiscal and monetary strengths-to the max.
-No question, the policy of having both guns and butter postpones difficult decisions about the future of the welfare system, principally Medicare and Social Security.
-But it also ensures the continuation of the nation's "full spectrum dominance" in warfare. ■ Niall Ferguson, senior fellow, New York Times, December 7 \\\ It surprises many that there is resistance to openness in [school] funding, to providing clear information on student performance and to rewarding results.
+No question, the policy of having both guns and butter postpones difficult decisions about the future of the welfare system principally.
+Medicare and Social system, principally Medicare and Social Security.
+But it also ensures the continuation of the nation's "full spectrum dominance" in warfare.
+Niall Ferguson, senior fellow, New York Times, December 7 It surprises many that there is resistance to openness in [school] funding, to providing clear information on student performance and to rewarding results.
 The resistance is easily seen by remembering that [California] recently had large bonuses for school performance, only to have them dropped even before the current round of cuts related to budget problems.
 The simple fact is that many currently in the system do not want any focus on performance.
-The underlying philosophy here points toward the fundamental elements of the currently broken system and away from fixating just on budgetary allocations. ■ Eric A. Hanushek, senior fellow, San Jose Mercury News, November 23 HOOVER ESSAYS continued from page 4 On September 11, 2001, foreigners in the United States hijacked four commercial planes.
-Two were flown into the World Trade Center towers in New York City, bringing them down and killing 3,000 people.
-President George W. Bush declared war on terrorists and the countries that harbor them, and Congress enacted legislation to fight terrorism.
+The underlying philosophy here points toward the fundamental elements of the currently broken system and away from fixating just on budgetary allocations.
+Eric A. Hanushek, senior fellow, San Jose Mercury News, November 23 tion and providing services to foreign visitors and immigrants were awarded to the new Department of Homeland Security.
+However, antiterrorism measures have not slowed immigration to the United States.
+America is poised to remain the world's major destination for immigrants, and as patterns in U.S. history suggest, most of the newcomers will soon become Americans.